gioui-plugins/gio-plugins/safedata/README.md

 ### Operations:

-Operations must be added with `.Add(gtx.Ops)` method.
+Operations must be added with `gtx.Execute` method.
 The operation will be executed at the end of the frame.

-- `giosafedata.WriteSecretOp`:
+- `giosafedata.WriteSecretCmd`:
     - Writes a Secret.
-- `giosafedata.ReadSecretOp`:
+- `giosafedata.ReadSecretCmd`:
     - Reads a Secret using the provided Identifier, the response is sent to the given Tag.
-- `giosafedata.DeleteSecretOp`:
+- `giosafedata.DeleteSecretCmd`:
     - Deletes a Secret using the provided Identifier.
-- `giosafedata.ListSecretOp`:
+- `giosafedata.ListSecretCmd`:
     - List all Secret which belongs to the current app.

 ## Events: